Healthy Homes Assessment Thorndon

 Thorndon Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Thorndon and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Thorndon and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

 From July 1st 2021

-• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024